 The utility industry is a vast network of individual systems operating in unison to provide electric power.
-In many ways this network has advantages; however, at the same time one major disadvantage is the fact that public power entities are at times overlooked, or underrepresented in the areas of policy, engineering, certification, standardization, transmission rights, etc. Nevertheless, many of the decisions made through professional organizations such as the North American Electric Reliability Corporation (NERC), the Institute of Electrical and Electronics Engineers (IEEE), and federal agencies such the Department of Labor and the Occupational, Safety & Health Administration (DOL/OSHA), the Department of Homeland Security (DHS), the Department of Energy (DOE) and others impact the operation of every public power utility in the United States.
+In many ways this network has advantages; however, at the same time one major disadvantage is the fact that public power entities are at times overlooked, or underrepresented in the areas of policy, engineering, certification, standardization, transmission rights, etc.

+Nevertheless, many of the decisions made through professional organizations such as the North American Electric Reliability Corporation (NERC), the Institute of Electrical and Electronics Engineers (IEEE), and federal agencies such the Department of Labor and the Occupational, Safety & Health Administration (DOL/OSHA), the Department of Homeland Security (DHS), the Department of Energy (DOE) and others impact the operation of every public power utility in the United States.
 To ensure that the voices of public power utilities are heard, and that pertinent concerns are raised during the rulemaking and standards-setting processes, public power employees should participate on committees, working groups, task forces, boards, and other state, regional, and national bodies.
 The ability of knowledgeable utility staff to provide input on issues that impact public power is crucial.

-Furthermore, public power thrives on being a community-owned entity, so it is equally important to participate in local leadership boards and committees, as well as giving back to the community through involvement in service or volunteering efforts.
+Furthermore, public power utilities thrive on being community-owned entities, so it is equally important to participate in local leadership boards and committees, as well as giving back to the community through involvement in service or volunteering efforts.
 This participation enhances and exemplifies the mission of public power being an active participant in the community.

 Please attach representative samples of your employees' memberships in professional, community leadership, and service-based organizations.
-Please include name of the employee, name of the organization, and dates served.
+Please include the name of the employee, type of membership, name of the organization, and dates served during the application period (October 1, 2022 - September 30, 2025).
 Include only electric employees and members of your utility's governing board.

-There is an example spreadsheet available for use and download as part of the RP3 application package, accessible at https://www.publicpower.org/rp3-how-apply.
+There is an example template available for use and download here.
+The template includes the following required headers: